ncbi/cxx-toolkit/pages/ch_cmconfig.md

     new_cmake_project --help

-Using *new_cmake_project* script is convenience, not a requirement.
+Using *new_cmake_project* script is a convenience, not a requirement.
 You are free to choose your own style.
 For example, create *CMakeLists.txt* with the following contents:

     cmake_minimum_required(VERSION 3.20)
     project(test1)